aadilmallick/my-notes-docusaurus/docs/AWS/AWS-CDK.md

 });
 ```

-`fromLookup` calls AWS at synth time to fetch the VPC's details (subnets, AZs), then **caches** the result in `cdk.context.json`.
+`.fromLookup` calls AWS at synth time to fetch the VPC's details (subnets, AZs), then **caches** the result in `cdk.context.json`.
 Caching makes synth deterministic and fast, and lets CI synthesize without AWS access.

 Commit `cdk.context.json` to version control.
 If the underlying resource changes, run `cdk context --clear` (or delete the relevant entry) to refresh.

 #### Passing your own context

 You can pass values on the command line and read them in code:

-bash

 ```bash
 cdk deploy -c stage=prod
 ```

-typescript
+Then you can access the context you just created with the `construct.node.tryGetContext(key)` syntax:

 ```typescript
 const stage = this.node.tryGetContext('stage') ?? 'dev';